 Parking is available in lots throughout Grand Canyon Village and at the Visitor Center.
 Please avoid parking along the roadside except where signs or lines on the road indicate that it is permissible.

-The Grand Canyon Visitor Center is located near Mather Point and open daily year-round, additional open hours vary seasonally:
+The Grand Canyon Visitor Center is located near Mather Point and is open daily year-round.
+Seasonal hours:

 December to February 9:00 a.m. to 5:00 p.m.